ML1758/D3-Challenge/README.md

 ### Bonus part:

 * Dynamic data display - Not attempted.
-* D3-Tip – attempted, and added in the mandatory part.
+* D3-Tip – attempted, and added to the mandatory part.